sm0rux/at-d878uv/README.md

 ### What you have to do

-In case you want to use my files you basically just have to change the DMR-ID in RadioIDList.CSV to your DMR-ID.
+In case you want to use my files you basically just have to change the DMR-ID in RadioIDList.CSV to your DMR-ID and your APRS settings in APRS.CSV.

-## Road map

-Maybe I will add DMR repeaters in OZ, LA and OH/OH0.
-Maybe you want to help me?

 73's de SM0RUX Pontus